linode/docs/docs/websites/cms/drupal/how-to-update-drupal-8-on-debian-10/index.md

 ###  Enable Maintenance Mode

-Drupal's *maintenance mode* allows users with the right permissions to use your site while all anyone else will be presented with a message that the site is under maintenance.
+Drupal's *maintenance mode* allows users with the right permissions to use your site while all everyone else will be presented with a message that the site is under maintenance.

 1. While logged into your Drupal site, navigate to **Configuration**.
 Under the **Development** heading, click on **Maintenance mode**.